 These efforts have yielded important successes.
 In 2015, Little Rock earned Bike Friendly Community status from the League of American Bicyclists.
 In 2016, our Complete Streets Ordinance was nationally recognized as one of the best by Smart Growth America.
 In 2017, the City was awarded $1.6M to make an important Arkansas River Trail connection.
 In 2018, in partnership with Metroplan and community sponsors, we will launch a quality bike share program and we will create a Master Plan that will help implement our Complete Streets Ordinance.
 We continue to build better bicycle and pedestrian facilities.
 This investment in livability has helped attract new professionals and businesses to our city, such as the Little Rock Technology Park.

 However, in order to continue to make progress, we must acknowledge our challenges as well.
 A lack of sidewalk facilities and a sprawling development pattern has earned Little Rock last place in walkability among 52 communities studied by Metroplan (pg.
 5, Fig. 4).
 Smart Growth America considers the Little Rock metro area the 14th most dangerous metro area for pedestrians in the country.
-We have high physical inactivity and high latent demand for walking and biking in part because our transportation system has developed to move automobiles to the exclusion of people on bikes or on foot.
+We have high physical inactivity in part because our transportation system has prioritized the efficient movement of automobiles to the exclusion of people on bikes or on foot.
 These challenges are not unique to Little Rock.
 They have taken decades to create and will take years of focused commitment to solve.
 Elected officials and City staff have been working to increase BikePed-friendliness, but our continued focus depends on our community's demand for it.